Terrastories/terrastories/documentation/DEVELOPMENT.md

 In those cases, before starting the server, add `USE_LOCAL_MAP_SERVER=true` to your .env file.
 Remove this variable to go back to using mapbox.

-In order to get the local tileserver map running, you will also need to download an mbtiles dataset [like this one](https://drive.google.com/open?id=1rWEyCosde507dlPcDwbmDA6jxqc0KAuk) and place it in `tileserver/data/mbtiles/basic.mbtiles`
+In order to get the local tileserver map running, you will also need to generate an `MBtiles` dataset and place it in `tileserver/data/mbtiles/` with the filename `terrastories.mbtiles`, along with any fonts, sprites used in the map, and a `style.json` file that defines the appearance of the tiles.
+Please see the [customization guide](documentation/CUSTOMIZATION.md) for more information.

 And instead of running docker-compose up, run